Frequently Asked Questions (FAQs) for Cluster Linking on Confluent Cloud¶

 code for the controller nodes to sync the offsets on a frequency that you can configure.

-See “Syncing consumer group offsets” in
+To learn more, see “Syncing consumer group offsets” in Mirror Topics on Confluent Cloud

 How do I create a mirror topic?¶